 History in layers

-Strolling down the subway platform today, I see this history presented before me like layers of sedimentary rock.
-Older commuters stand with heads hidden behind The Times or with eyes averted at exactly the same angle it would take to check a text message, only they’re reading 50 Shades of Gray.
+Strolling down a subway platform today, I see this history presented before me like layers of sedimentary rock.
+Older commuters stand with heads hidden behind The Times or with eyes fixed at exactly the same angle it would take to check a text message, only they’re reading 50 Shades of Gray.

 There are some 30-somethings, too, caught in a refined chasm between the books they grew up with and the technology that grew up with them.
 They’re typically reading paperbacks while white cords snake from their ears to their back pockets.

 A few have given in and tap furiously on digital candy bits or virtual barbarians, their leather briefcases sandwiched between their Cole Haan loafers, tongues tucked in the corners of their mouths.

 Devices have not made us magically cold or inhuman.
 They’ve just given us something more enjoyable to stare at.
 Much of the criticism of mobile technology is a misdirected attempt to reclaim humanity from the clutches of a robot gone amuck.

 But there is no robot.
 There’s just… us.